 - Evaluation of syncope: Syncope (fainting) can be diagnosed by using tilt table testing.

 - Cardiac ablation: Cardiac ablation is an invasive procedure that uses specially designed catheters (tubes) that can be manipulated by an electrophysiologist to ablate (neutralize) cells causing the arrhythmia.
-The energy source for ablation most often uses radiofrequency (RF) energy; less often cryoablation (cold energy).
+The energy source for ablation includes radiofrequency (RF) energy or cryoablation (cold energy).
 Ablation has proven to be safe and effective in the treatment of arrhythmia, such as SVT and ventricular tachycardia.

 - Implanted cardioverter defibrillators (ICDs): ICDs are used to treat ventricular arrhythmia.
 These devices work by delivering a shock directly to the heart when the rate is too fast.